 Normal operating expenses generally range from $2.75 to $3.25 per gross square foot of the development.
 This variance in expenses is due to the variable cost in different markets, such as property taxes, manager salaries, and utility costs.

 The net operating income (NOI) is the balance of the development’s income after operating expenses have been paid.
 Maintaining the highest possible NOI is extremely important because it is used to determination the facility’s present and future value.
 NOI should be from 60 percent to 67 percent of the effective gross income of a development.

 Debt service for this particular financial model is based on the loan amount of $1.59 million, an interest rate of 10 percent and an amortization rate of 25 years.
 Debt service completely depends on the financial arrangement negotiated with the lender.
 The investor’s financial health and lender’s perception of risk involved will oftentimes determine the interest rate, loan amount and amortization period.

 Also listed in Table 1 is a complete list of average development costs for the startup of a self storage business.
-Here again there are variables, but most are confined to actual cost of the land and construction expenses.
+Here again, there are variables, but most are confined to the actual cost of the land and self storage units construction expenses.